ayushgagarwal/Purchase-prediction/README.md

 You can check out the code we used the Code folder.
 - Multiple Linear Regression: predicting approved conversions
 - Poisson Regression: predicting click through rate

+The report gives a comprehensive guide to our thought process while solving the problem at hand!